MicrocontrollersDev/Alternatives/docs/launcher/prism_gnu.md

 - Operating System: Linux
 - Architecture: x64
 - Package Type: JDK
-- Version: 8 or 17 (download one of them, then download the other after)
+- Version: 8 and 17 (download one of them, then download the other after)

 Once we have chosen our download preferences, we will click the `tar.gz` download option and install it.